tshepang/blog/content/The Hunger Games (2012).md

 If we ignore the shallow non-sense about Americanism, I find [this review], among the few negative ones on the movie, very true.
-I find the movie an uninteresting waste of time, and therefore it\'s appeal is mysterious to me.
+I find the movie an uninteresting waste of time, and therefore it's appeal is mysterious to me.
 As mentioned in the review, there is a glaring lack of explanation on the cruel situation some of the people find themselves in.
 Not even the visual effects are really good, though I liked the